llaske/sugarizer-server/README.md

 The **[web]** section describe the settings of the node.js process.
 By default, the web server is on the port 8080.

-The **[cookie]** is the expiration time in milliseconds of a session with the client.
+The **[security]** section regroup security settings. min_password_size is the minimum number of characters for the password. max_age is the expiration time in milliseconds of a session with the client.
 At the expiration of the session, the client should reenter its password.
 Default time is 172800000 (48 hours).

 The **[client]** indicate the place where is located Sugarizer Client.
 Sugarizer Client is need by the server.
 WARNING: currently, only the **dev** branch of Sugarizer repository works with Sugarizer Server.